jkenlooper/chillbox/docs/tutorials/start-minimal-project.md

 dest = "/srv/files/the-menu.md"
 ```

-19. Running `chillbox init` again will process any items in 'path' list.
+19. Running `chillbox init` again will process all items in 'path' list.
 Each
     one will be gzipped and encrypted to the chillbox archive directory under
     the 'id' attribute.
 Include the id of the path item to the 'remote-files' of
     a server for it to be uploaded to that server.
+This step is not necessary
+    for this tutorial since the server being used doesn't need to exist.

 ```toml
 ## Update chillbox.toml